geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Geohot** [[00:00:28](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=28)]
 Yeah, I mean, I don't know.
 We'll see if that happens.
-But yeah, I don't think we should spend too much time thinking about...
-The contract would be for 405B Llama on AMD's new hardware.
+But yeah, I don't think we should spend too much time thinking about..
+The contract would be for 405B LLaMA on AMD's new hardware.
 You know, if they come through with it.
-But it's just so...
-It's so like...
+But it's just so..
+It's so like..
 You don't know anything about what's true.
-They don't show you any of their...
+They don't show you any of their..
 Now it's in legal review.

 ##### **Geohot & Chenyu** [[00:00:53](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=53)]
 Like, what?